jc184/Hahn.ApplicatonProcess.Application/README.md

 # Hahn.ApplicatonProcess.Application
 Hahn Softwareentwicklung Code Test Attempt

-This is a Domain Driven Design Web API project using ASP.NET 5.0.
+This is a Domain Driven Design Web API project using ASP.NET 5.0, Swagger, Fluent Validation and Serilog.